-Entry into year 13 for external applicants will depend on the courses required, availability of space in that group and the compatibility of different specifications, and module results from year 12.
+Entry into year 13 for external applicants will depend on the courses required availability of space in that group and the compatibility of different specifications.
 We require convincing evidence that the applicant will go on to complete the course successfully.